wikknes/EntangleDE/README.md

 ## Contact

-For questions or collaboration opportunities, please contact: [your.email@example.com]
+For questions or collaboration opportunities, please contact: [vignesh.kumar@csir.res.in]